 Continued from part 2, on the divine council

 We’re now ready to see how Adam was the first human member of the divine council—and what he and Satan had to do with each other.
 This brings us to Eden; to God’s original kingdom.
-The Bible has more to say about what happened in Eden than you might realize—and in the process of following the clues, we’ll make a great deal more sense of Genesis 3.
+The Bible has more to say about what happened in Eden than just what we read in early Genesis—and in the process of following the clues, we’ll make a great deal more sense of early Genesis as well.

 None of what I’m about to say detracts from the eminently practical reasons to create humanity at a safe, well-watered starting-point; indeed, since the physical often images the spiritual, we should predict an intersection between “logistical benefits” and the representation of spiritual realities.
 Eden imaged the protection of God by being a physical sanctuary; the life-giving presence of God by being abundant in food and water; etc.